Max Houben: Other sports

-Houben played association football by Royale Union Saint-Gilloise 1923-1925 and 1926-1929.
+Houben played association football for Royale Union Saint-Gilloise 1923–1925 and 1926–1929.
 He also competed in the 24 hours of Francorchamps endurance race in auto racing.
-He played for CS Verviétois in division one 1919-1923 and 1925-1926, division two in 1931-1936, for Racing CB in 1929-1931, Union SG 1923-1925 and 1926-1929, and played 190 games and scored 40 goals.
+He played for CS Verviétois in division one 1919–1923 and 1925–1926, division two in 1931–1936, for Racing CB in 1929–1931, Union SG 1923–1925 and 1926–1929, and played 190 games and scored 40 goals.

 Death

-Houben died during a practice run at the 1949 FIBT World Championships in Lake Placid, New York, when his two-man sled catapulted off of "shady" corner at the bobsleigh track.
+Houben died during a practice run at the 1949 FIBT World Championships in Lake Placid, New York, when his two-man sledge catapulted off of "shady" corner at the bobsleigh track.
 Houben was killed instantly, while his partner Jacques Mouvet survived with a broken skull and a serious back injury.
 The Belgian team withdrew as a result.

-Following the accident the community of Lake Placid donated a trophy to the FIBT to be presented to the two-man bobsleigh world champions and named it in honor of Houben.
+Following the accident the community of Lake Placid donated a trophy to the FIBT to be presented to the two-man bobsleigh world champions and named it in honour of Houben.